-Penicillin, x rays, tissue culture, ether (anaesthetic), chlorpromazine, public sanitation, germ theory, evidence based medicine, vaccines, the pill, computers, oral rehydration therapy, DNA structure, monoclonal antibody technology, smoking health risk.
+Penicillin, x rays, tissue culture, ether (anaesthetic), chlorpromazine, public sanitation, germ theory, evidence based medicine, vaccines, the pill, computers, oral rehydration therapy, DNA structure, monoclonal antibody technology, smoking health risk.30

 How many entries in this list were patented, or were due to some previous patent, or were obtained during a research project motivated by the desire to obtain a patent?
 Two: chlorpromazine and the pill.
 Is this a fluke?
 We do not think so.
 In the same issue (freely available on line) of the BMJ you can find references to other similar lists.
-A particularly interesting one is compiled since 1999-2000 by the US Centers for Disease Control and Prevention (CDC): a top 10 list of public health achievements of the 20th century in the United States.
+A particularly interesting one was compiled since 1999-2000 by the US Centers for Disease Control and Prevention (CDC): a top 10 list of public health achievements of the 20th century in the United States.
 How do medical patents score on this one?
-A nice and round zero.
-The editor of the BMJ, recognizing the intrinsic arbitrariness of any top-N list, somewhere in the editorial presentation names her three beloved ones among the excluded, "Where are aspirin, Helicobacter pylori, and Medline?"
-Do they owe anything to patents?
-Not a chance
+Zero.
+The editor of the BMJ, recognizing the intrinsic arbitrariness of any top-N list, somewhere in the editorial presentation names her three beloved ones among the excluded, "Where are Aspirin, Helicobacter pylori, and Medline?"
+Good point, and we ask: do they owe anything to patents?
+Not at all.